BLS certification required

 Critical thinking and ability to analyze large amounts of data.

 Education and Experience:

-This job description reflects management's assignment of essential functions; it does not proscribe or restrict the tasks that may be assigned.
-This job description is subject to change and management may assign or reassign duties and responsibilities to this job at
+This job description reflects management's assignment of essential functions; it does not proscribe or restrict the task that may be assigned.
+This job description is subject to change and management may assign or reassign duties and responsibilities to this job at any time.